jaxon-php/jaxon-website/user/pages/04.blog/2026/01/01.secure-the-jaxon-dbadmin-database-credentials-with-infisical/item.md

 ### Install and populate the databases

 In this tutorial, we'll use Docker Compose to install the applications.
-Let's start by the databases we are going to manage.
+Let's start by creating the databases we are going to manage.

 The Docker Compose file at [https://github.com/lagdo/dbadmin-mono/tree/main/docker/compose-dbserver](https://github.com/lagdo/dbadmin-mono/tree/main/docker/compose-dbserver) will start four database servers: `PostgreSQL 14`, `PostgreSQL 17`, `MariaDB 10` and `MySQL 8`.